royalfig/State-of-the-Meeting-2019/docs/submissions/README.md

 ## Submission Categories

-"Submission Categories" refers to the topics, chronologies, and geographies self-selected by submitting authors.
+&ldquo;Submission Categories&rdquo; refers to the topics, chronologies, and geographies self-selected by submitting authors.
 Topics, in particular, remain a contentious ... topic, as we try to balance the need to keep options manageable with the need to ensure authors' work is fairly categorized and easy to find by attendees.

-This year, the categories were modeled on the *Isis* Cumulative Bibliography.
-More...
+This year, the categories were modeled on those found in the *Isis* Cumulative Bibliography.

-Have thoughts on how we could improve our submission categories?
-Let us know.

 ### 📁 Topic